HimoriK/book/src/ch04-01-what-is-ownership.md

 We’ll examine `String` in [Chapter 8][ch8]<!-- ignore -->.

-The `String` type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
+The `String` type manages data allocated on the heap and can store an amount of text that is unknown to us at compile time.
 You can create a `String` from a string literal using the `from` function, like so:

 ```rust